 © Parks Canada Agency | Agence Parcs Canada, Heiko Wittenborn.

-Torngat Mountains National Park of Canada, Labrador, Newfoundland and Labrador
+Torngat Mountains National Park of Canada, Nain, Newfoundland and Labrador

 Historic Sites and Monuments Act (R.S.C., 1985, c.
 H-4)

 Event, Person, Organization: